Global Paediatric Consumer Health Market By Type, By Application, By Segmentation, By Region, And By Country 2021 – 2023

 RECOVERY AND OPPORTUNITIES

-Slow but steady value sales growth projected for paediatric consumer health over the forecast period
+Over the forecast period slower but still solid growth is expected, with paediatric vitamins and dietary supplements set to lead the way

-Advertising and licensing to remain key to paediatric consumer health growth over the forecast period
+Demand for value-priced generic brands is set to increase over the forecast period

-Innovation in formats, flavours expected to support growth over the forecast period
+Healthier eating habits pose a hurdle to growth over the forecast period

 CATEGORY DATA